jquast/wcwidth/docs/specs.rst

 in `emoji-variation-sequences.txt`_: VS16 adds 1 cell to the narrow character it directly follows, making the pair width 2.
 Wide characters are unchanged.

+Any character with `U+FE0E`_ (Variation Selector 15) defined as ``text style`` in `emoji-variation-sequences.txt`_: VS15 subtracts 1 cell from the wide character it directly follows, making the pair width 1.
+Narrow characters are unchanged.
+Terminal overrides may further narrow or widen VS15 presentation.

 Any character of non-zero width followed by an ``Mc`` (`Spacing Combining Mark`_) character when measured in sequence by :func:`wcwidth.wcswidth` or :func:`wcwidth.width`.
 The ``Mc`` character adds +1 to the total width,